€1960

 — Ask the priest for the key and touch the millennia-old stone walls of a charming church.
 In the evening, savour a few samples of the world’s oldest yet most unorthodox winemaking.

-As we approach Mestia — the main village of Svaneti — an enormous twin tower of Mount Ushba comes into view soaring two vertical kilometers above the valley floor.
-The peak is as beautiful as it is deadly — it is known to climbers as ‘the Matterhorn of the Caucasus’ or ‘the Disaster Mountain’ and as ‘Coven of Witches’ to locals.
-We turn off to that side valley and stay for the night in a family-run guesthouse in the shadow of Mt.Ushba.
+From the pass, an enormous twin tower of Mount Ushba comes into view soaring two vertical kilometers above the glacier The peak is as beautiful as it is deadly — it is known to climbers as ‘the Matterhorn of the Caucasus’ or ‘the Disaster Mountain’ and as ‘Coven of Witches’ to locals.

 After a hearty breakfast at the guesthouse, we hit the trail through shady primeval conifer forest, following the roaring Dolra river upstream.
 In a couple of hours, we cross the river over a wooden bridge and pass the borderguards wooden huts where we are greeted with a smile and sometimes even with a warm traditional cheese flatbread — khachapuri!